School of Humanities and Sciences

 Current Research and Scholarly InterestsMy research addresses topics in perception and decision making; learning and memory; language and reading; semantic cognition; and cognitive development.
 I view cognition as emerging from distributed processing activity of neural populations, with learning occurring through the adaptation of connections among neurons.
 A new focus of research in the laboratory is mathematical cognition, with an emphasis on the learning and representation of mathematical concepts and relationships.

-Class of 1968/Ed Zschau Professor in the Graduate School of Business and Professor of Psychology
+Class of 1968/Ed Zschau Professor and Professor of Psychology

 BioProfessor Miller’s research focuses on various aspects of social and group behavior.
 Long interested in social norms, he has investigated the processes underlying the development, transmission, and modification of group norms.
 He has been especially interested in the emergence and perpetuation of social norms that lack broad support.
 A second focus of his research is the origins of people’s commitment to social justice and the role that justice plays in social life.
 He has also studied and written on the sources and cures of cultural conflict.